 As part of the formation transactions, Cantor will contribute substantially all of our assets to us.
 Although Cantor has agreed, subject to certain conditions, not to compete with us in providing electronic brokerage services, Cantor is currently engaged in financial instruments and securities transaction execution and processing operations and other activities which are related to the electronic trading services we provide.
 Our Joint Services Agreement obligates us to perform technology support and other services for Cantor at cost, whether or not related to our electronic brokerage services, sets forth the ongoing revenue sharing arrangements between Cantor and us and subjects us and Cantor to non-competition obligations.
 The Joint Services Agreement precludes us from entering into lines of business in which Cantor now or in the future may engage, or providing or assisting any third party in providing voice-assisted brokerage services, clearance, settlement and fulfillment services and related services, except under the limited circumstances described under "Relationship with Cantor--Joint Services Agreement--Non-competition Provisions."
 Although we believe Cantor has no plans to form, acquire or commence any other operations similar to ours, the Joint Services Agreement permits Cantor to perform, in limited circumstances, electronic brokerage operations.
 In addition, the Joint Services Agreement imposes limitations on our ability to pursue strategic alliances, joint ventures, partnerships, business combinations, acquisitions and similar transactions.
-Because the Joint Services Agreement has a perpetual term, even in the event of a breach by one of the parties, and does not provide for modification under its terms, this agreement may become burdensome for us, may distract us from focusing on our internal operations, may deter or discourage a takeover of our company and may limit our ability to expand our operations.
+Because the Joint Services Agreement may become burdensome for us, may distract us from focusing on our internal operations, may deter or discourage a takeover of our company and may limit our ability to expand our operations.
 See "Relationship with Cantor."